cosmos/sdk-tutorials/interchain-exchange/tutorial/00-intro.md

 # Introduction

 The Interchain Exchange is a module to create buy and sell orders in between blockchains.
 In this tutorial you will learn how to create a Cosmos SDK module which can create order pairs, buy and sell orders.
-You will be able to create orderbooks, buy and sell orders across blockchains, which enables to swap tokens from one blockchain to another.
+You will be able to create orderbooks, buy and sell orders across blockchains.

 The code in this tutorial is purely written for a tutorial and only for educational purpose.
 It is not intended to be used in production.
 {synopsis}